spacesys-finch/ADCS/orbit-propagator/Orbit Propagator Project Code/Theodora's Code/README.md

 1. orbit_from_equations.m - MATLAB function file for plotting orbits using direct equations (Task 1)

-2. SHO_solver.m - MATLAB function file for plotting motion of a simple harmonic oscillator
+2. orbit_from_equations.py - Python function file that returns position and velocity vectors for a satellite using direct equations (Task 1)

 3. orbitODE_solver.m - MATLAB function file for plotting orbits by integrating the ODE given by the two-body problem (Task 2)